A gravitational spin-orbit interaction in Poincar\'e gauge theory: Introduction

 This paper is organised as follows.
 First, in Sec.~\ref{sec:model} we introduce the cubic PG model with curvature and torsion considered in our study, for which we derive the field equations following the gauge principles of PG theory.
-For the sake of simplicity in the presentation, we provide the specific form of the field equations in Appendix~\ref{appe1}.
+For the sake of simplicity in the presentation, we provide the specific form of the field equations in Appendix~\ref{appe1}, whereas a specific list of the Lagrangian coefficients fixed by our stability conditions can be found in Appendix~\ref{appe2}.
 Then, in Sec.~\ref{subsec:axialA} we impose stationarity and axial symmetry, in order to extend previous studies on static and spherically symmetric black hole solutions of cubic PG theory under these symmetries~\cite{Bahamonde:2024sqo}.
 Unfortunately, the underlying system of equations becomes in general intractable, even under the slow rotation approximation.
 Thus, we are led to restrict our attention to a degenerate model, for which the field equations acquire a relatively simpler form that allows us to follow a systematic procedure to solve them, at the cost of constraining the geometry to the slowly rotating Kerr space-time.
 Thereby, in Sec.~\ref{sec:solutions} we present analytical solutions displaying a gravitational SOI for this model.
 In fact, it turns out that the cubic order invariants constructed from the torsion and curvature tensors of PG theory are crucial to provide such solutions with interaction terms between the intrinsic and extrinsic angular momentum parameters in the gravitational action, which represents another distinctive feature of cubic PG theory.
 Finally, we present the conclusions in Sec.~\ref{sec:conclusions}.

 We work in natural units $c=G=\hbar=1$ and consider the metric signature $(+,-,-,-)$.
 In addition, we use a tilde accent to denote quantities defined from the general affine connection that includes torsion and nonmetricity, in order to distinguish them from their unaccented counterparts defined from the Levi-Civita connection.
 On the other hand, Latin and Greek indices run from $0$ to $3$, referring to anholonomic and coordinate bases, respectively.